gondoi/pyrax/docs/cloud_dns.md

 These will return objects you can iterate on to get all the subdomains or records for the specified domain 'dom'.
 Since each iterator is domain-specific, you don't have to be concerned about requests for different domains resetting the paging information.

+Please note that like all iterators, these are single-pass objects.
+Once a value has been returned, you cannot go "backwards" to get it again.
+Instead, you must re-create the iterator and start from the beginning again.
+If you need to have a list of all your domains/subdomains/records so that you can randomly access any of its members, cast the iterator to a list:

+    all_records = list(dns.get_record_iterator(dom))

 ## Adding DNS Records